-

 2 Comments

-#HAWMC #TBT “7 Ways To Support A Loved With A Traumatic Brain Injury” by Janice Tindle
+“7 Ways To Support A Loved With A Traumatic Brain Injury” by Janice Tindle

 Posted in brain injury, caregiving, coping skills, disability, family, human interest, humanity, traumatic brain injury